Feature Request Process

 We try to provide transparency to you during this process.
 This means that if we have classified your feature request as low-priority and unscheduled, we will try to explicitly inform you of this (and why).

 That said, we’re only human, and sometimes feature requests will be missed or forgotten.
 A primary goal of this formal process is to eliminate or minimize this type of “lost” ticket.
-Therefore, if we can’t quickly assess and schedule your feature, we will simply tell you “no” right away – this is to save your time as well as ours.
-Of course, we don’t want to be jerks about it, so we will always strive to:
+Therefore, if we can’t quickly assess and schedule your feature, we will simply tell you “no” right away – to save your time as well as ours.
+Of course, we don’t want to be jerks about it, so we will always strive to do the following: